Disclaimer: I obviously do not own any of the characters or scenes that you recognize.

 Regulus jabbed his fork into his eggs a bit more forcefully than necessary, causing his wife and son to exchange amused glances.
 Excusing himself from the table, he stood, intent to get some grading done before his first class that morning.

 "Can I go to school with you, dad?" his son asked, surprising neither of them.
 Caelum had always enjoyed sitting in on his father's classes, especially when they were given practical exams.

 "You will begin Beauxbatons soon enough.
 You have your own lessons to attend to."

 "Please, dad?
 I only want to watch the seventh years' last attempts at producing patronuses.
 I can work on my lessons during your other classes… Please?"

 Regulus fully intended to say, "No," as it was the end of the term and he had a lot of grading he needed to get caught up on, which he knew would be more difficult with his son there.
 One look at Caelum's hopeful expression though and he heard himself agreeing.

 "Go quickly and change into something more presentable," he directed as Caelum was still in his pajamas.
-"I'll warn you though, some of my best seventh years are still at Hogwarts for the Triwizard tournament.
-It is unlikely you will see any corporeal patronuses today."
+"I'll warn you though, a lot of the seventh years are still at Hogwarts for the Triwizard tournament.
+It is unlikely you will see many corporeal patronuses today."

 Aside from not seeing any harm in taking pride in the way his family presented themselves in general, they were also Blacks.
 The majority of France may not be as familiar with his family's reputation, but he wouldn't be forgetting it anytime soon.